hongfeiyang/COMP9032-AVR-Assembly/project/report.md

 and working collaboratively across different locations, different operating systems, and with a limited number of microprocessors.

+## Project timeline

 The timeline of our project was as follows:

-- Week 7 Wed (25/10): Used lab time to discuss the assignment specification with lab tutors
+- (25/10): Discussed the assignment specification and confirmed scope with lab tutors
-- Week 7 Fri (27/10): Had a group call with the team to brainstorm assignment approach
+- (27/10): Had a group call with the team to brainstorm assignment approach and ideas
-- Week 8 (30/10 - 05/11): Work on assigned tasks
-- Week 9 (06/11 - 12/11): Work on assigned tasks
+- (30/10 - 12/11): Developed code
+  - (31/10): Added LCD helper functions and code to display map rows and columns, drone attributes (speed, state, position)
+  - (03/11): Added timer interrupt for drone movement
+  - (03/11): Performed major code refactoring to split codebase across multiple files
+  - (05/11): Added push button interrupts, speed handling, and crash detection
+  - (06/11): Added visibility and accident detection, and hover logic
+  - (08/11): Performed bug fixes and edge case handling
-- Week 9 Thu (09/11): Group call to align on completed work and communicate how code works
+- (09/11): Had a group call to align on completed work and communicate how the code works
-- Week 9 Fri (10/11): Commence writing report
+- (10/11): Commenced writing report

-Communication strategy:
+## Communication strategy

+A major challenge of group projects, especially software development projects, is communication.
+Our group maintained clear communication
+by:

-- Used weekly labs to confirm scope and specifications
+- Using early weekly labs to confirm specifications and scope with lab tutors
-- Communication with lab tutors to ensure that our team was following the right path forward
+- Using weekly labs to check in with lab tutors to ensure that our work remained aligned with the project goal
-- Communication with team members over discord to ensure that work was being completed correctly, on time, and without any double-ups
+- Using Discord messaging to communicate with group members to ensure that work was being completed correctly and on time, and to provide a platform for group members to collaborate with each other (e.g. ask for help/advice)

-Collaboration strategy:
+- Using Discord calls to check in with group member work progress, and have knowledge share sessions to ensure that all group members understand the entire code

-- Git version control (branching, PRs, PR reviews)
+- Using Git version control (branching, PRs, PR reviews) to facilitate software development collaboration
-- Separated tasks into functions/macros such that each member could work on tasks without conflict/double ups
+- Separating project tasks into functions and macros such that each member can work on tasks without conflicts or double ups

-Difficulties:

-- Team was split between macOS and Windows
-  - Split between visual studio code and atmel microchip studio
-  - Knowledge share on how to develop in MacOS
-- Two boards shared amongst the team
-  - Two of the more technical members kept the boards so that they could test their code in real time
-  - Used lab time to demonstrate board functioning

-Additional tools:

-- Makefiles to reduce friction for uploading code to boards

 ## Contributions